Real Men Sing! Men’s Chorus Festival

 Faulkner Performing Arts Center on the University of Arkansas Campus

-$25 per participant – includes instruction, materials, t-shirt, and lunch.
+$25 per participant – includes instruction, materials, t-shirt, and lunch on campus

 Refunds are not available for this program.